-It also offers built-in auto-scaling for a WebViewer solution that requires less resources, ensuring high availability during sudden activity spikes.
+It also offers built-in auto-scaling for a WebViewer Server solution that requires less resources, ensuring high availability during sudden activity spikes.

 The system is largely based in the Elastic Container Service (ECS), and takes full advantage of its ability to maintain high availability of the system.
 By using ECS and our key performance metrics, we are able to dynamically spin up new containers when server load is high (with no downtime), and then dynamically scale back down when the load is no longer present.
 This provides higher availability at a lower total cost of ownership.